 Lighting Equipment & Requisites Trading License in Dubai: Cost and Requirements

 Dubai's construction boom and smart-city ambitions are driving surging demand for lighting equipment, making it one of the most commercially attractive trading activities available at Dubai South Business Hub Free Zone.
-This guide covers everything you need to know about obtaining a Lighting Equipment and Requisites Trading Licence (Activity Code 4773.33) at Dubai South, including costs, requirements, and why the free zone is ideally positioned for regional and global trade.
+This guide covers everything you need to know about obtaining a Lighting Equipment and Requisites Trading License (Activity Code 4773.33) at Dubai South, including costs, requirements, and why the free zone is ideally positioned for regional and global trade.

 Key Stats at a Glance

-Activity Code: 4773.33 | Licence Type: Trading | Category: Trading
+Activity Code: 4773.33 | License Type: Trading | Category: Trading

 Typical first-year setup cost: AED 12,000 to AED 25,000

-Licence issuance timeline: 3 to 7 working days
+License issuance timeline: 3 to 7 working days

 Foreign ownership: 100% permitted